bioinformatics-xu/AutoBorutaRF/README.md

 (predictor.csv contains the selected features, with rows representing drugs.
 The first element in every row is the drug name, the rest are selected features of the drug.)

 ### RandomForest.R is a classifier using features selected by AutoencoderBoruta.R
-RandomForest.R is a classification function to predict drug response using ten-fold cross-validation.
+RandomForest.R is a classification function to predict drug response using the genetic features selected by AutoencoderBoruta.R.

 #### Input file:
-predictor.csv (output by AutoBorutaRF.R)
+predictor.csv (predictor.csv file contains the genetic features selected by AutoBorutaRF.R)

 #### Output files:
 resultTable.csv